Windows Setup

 Install Git

-Lab computer: Git is already installed on UNCW lab machines.
+Lab computer: Git is already installed on UNCW lab machines, but let’s make sure you can access it:

 Personal computer: Install the Git program if you do not already have it installed.